 Whilst each of the stations we call at are step-free, at times some features, such as access ramps may not be available or may be more challenging to use.
 Whilst booking your assistance with Passenger Assist, our team will be able to recommend journey options and find out what support you need.
 Where a station is inaccessible to you, we will arrange alternative transport to or from the nearest station that is, at no extra cost.

-When you have boarded the train, the Customer Experience Ambassador, who is on each train and deals with all customer related matters on board our trains, will communicate with colleagues at your destination station, where appropriate, to ensure you are provided with assistance to get off the train.
+When you have boarded the train, our Customer Experience Ambassador, who is on each train and deals with all customer related matters on board our trains, will communicate with colleagues at your destination station, where appropriate, to ensure you are provided with assistance to get off the train.
 Each station has a dedicated contact for assistance bookings that our colleagues can get in touch with if needed.
 There is also a handover protocol between operators that helps ensure you get the assistance you need.

-RAMPS TO/FROM OUR TRAINS
+RAMPS TO / FROM OUR TRAINS

 WHAT IF YOU HAVE A CONNECTION?